 I have only one inviolable rule I expect my students to follow: They must challenge everything they are told.
 Especially if it is told to them by a white man in a position of institutional authority.
 One day I will get a response to this rule other than “OK!” followed by everyone writing down what I just told them.
 One day…

-I presently teach the following courses:
+I have previously taught the following courses:

 Research students: Workshop in Foreign Policy.